TRENEEDANAME/Playable-Rulers/PlayableRulers/ReadMe.md

 - addberserkerqueenrecruit
 - addarchonkingrecruit

 The mod work with current save, don't forget to make backups of your save.
-The mods also have entry with [url=https://steamcommunity.com/sharedfiles/filedetails/?id=2819129273][WOTC] UFOpedia & Bestiary[/url], it's not a required mod.
+The mods also have entry with [url=https://steamcommunity.com/sharedfiles/filedetails/?id=2819129273][WOTC] UFOpedia & Bestiary[/url], it's not a required mod but it's advised to install it, just because it's an awesome mod.

-[h3]IMPORTANT[/h3]
-The mod will be updated in a week (new lore text, new research and bug fixes for all of my mods), so please be patient (you can always ask me for the mod's project on discord)

 Cost Viper = 1 Viper king's corpse, 1 elerium core, 500 supplies
 Cost Archon = 1 Archon king's corpse, 3 elerium core, 750 supplies